setanjan123/summAIrise/README.md

 ## LeetCodeSync - Sync Your LeetCode Code to Google Drive

-**LeetCodeSync** is a Chrome extension that solves a common problem faced by LeetCode enthusiasts.
-With LeetCodeSync, you can seamlessly sync your LeetCode code to your Google Drive, ensuring that your solutions are always accessible and shareable across multiple browsers and devices.
+**LeetCodeSync** is a Chrome extension that solves a problem faced by LeetCode enthusiasts.
+With LeetCodeSync, you can sync your LeetCode code to your Google Drive, ensuring that your solutions are always accessible and shareable across multiple devices.

 This is purely a proof of concept right now as I did not find enough interest to launch it to the chrome web store.